Mailing list

 Mailing lists are often rented or sold.
-If rented, the renter agrees to use the mailing list for only contractually agreed-upon times.
+If rented, the renter agrees to use the mailing list only at contractually agreed-upon times.
 The mailing list owner typically enforces this by "salting" (known as "seeding" in direct mail) the mailing list with fake addresses and creating new salts for each time the list is rented.
-Unscrupulous renters may attempt to bypass salts by renting several lists and merging them to find the common, valid addresses.
+Unscrupulous renters may attempt to bypass salts by renting several lists and merging them to find common, valid addresses.

 Mailing list brokers exist to help organizations rent their lists.
 For some list owners, such as specialized niche publications or charitable groups, their lists may be some of their most valuable assets, and mailing list brokers help them maximize the value of their lists.
+Transmission may be paper-based or electronic.
+Each has its strengths, although a 2022 article claimed that compared to email, "direct mail still brings in the lion's share of revenue for most organizations."